EvanDiamantidis/TryHackMe/Machines/Vulnversity/README.md

 Researching this command on [GTFOBins](https://gtfobins.github.io/) we find a reference to a [function](https://gtfobins.github.io/gtfobins/systemctl/) we can take advantage of when `systemctl` has `SUID` permissions.

-Our attack vector then is to create a `unit file` which `systemctl` will start for us so we can view the flag included in `/root/root.txt` that we have no direct access to with our current permissions.
+Our attack vector then is to create a `unit file` which we can utilize using `systemctl` so we can view the contents of the flag file included in `/root/root.txt` that we have no direct access to given our current permissions.

 Let's start by creating the variable: